 Monday, 8th February: Flying from Manchester

 For various reasons, I needed to visit my parents in North Wales the weekend before I left, so I looked into flying from Manchester, an airport I’ve never been to.
-To start with, it turns out it’s only slightly more difficult/expensive to get to Manchester airport form my parents’ by public transport than it is to get from my home in Guildford to Heathrow.
+To start with, it turns out it’s only slightly more difficult/expensive to get to Manchester airport from my parents’ by public transport than it is to get from my home in Guildford to Heathrow.
 So far, so good.

 It also turns out that, much to my surprise, flying from Manchester costs pretty much the same as flying from Heathrow and, in some cases, is even cheaper.
 Unfortunately, these cases all involve flying with a US carrier, either booking directly or on a codeshare with a UK airline.
 Now, I’ve flown on US carriers before, once having booked directly (never again) and once through an accidental code share (never again).
 Equally unfortunately, only the US carriers fly direct to the States from Manchester.